valkey-io/valkey-doc/docs/connect/cli.md

 ## SSL/TLS

-By default, `redis-cli` uses a plain TCP connection to connect to Redis.
+By default, `valkey-cli` uses a plain TCP connection to connect to Valkey.
 You may enable SSL/TLS using the `--tls` option, along with `--cacert` or `--cacertdir` to configure a trusted root certificate bundle or directory.